2023 Belgrade City Assembly election: Voter manipulation allegations

 Miroslav Aleksić, the president of the People's Movement of Serbia (NPS), alleged in October 2023 that between 300 and 500 citizens daily fictitiously changed their home address because of the elections in Belgrade, accusing the local government of being involved in the process.
 Ana Gođevac, a SSP councillor, also said that between 21 September and 24 October 2023, the number of registered voters in Vračar increased by 356 and that the same pattern was noticed in other municipalities of Belgrade.
-Nikola Jovanović, the director of the Centre for Local Self-Management (CLS), reported in late October 2023 that between July and October 2023, the number of registered voters rose up by 2,349, while since the 2022 Belgrade City Assembly election, the number of registered voters went up by 9,590.
-Jovanović noted that the number of registered voters has significantly increased in the municipalities of Vračar, Zvezdara, Zemun, and Palilula, despite Belgrade's population being in decline since 2021, alleging potential "pre-election voter manipulation" (predizbornom inženjeringu).
-The Interior Affairs Ministry publicly published the residence data for Belgrade in mid November due to the allegations.
+Nikola Jovanović, director of the Centre for Local Self-Management, reported in late October 2023 that the number of registered voters increased by 2,349 between July and October 2023, and by 9,590 since the 2022 Belgrade City Assembly election.
+Jovanović noted that the number of registered voters has significantly increased in the municipalities of Vračar, Zvezdara, Zemun, and Palilula, despite Belgrade's population being in decline since 2021, alleging potential "pre-election voter manipulation" (predizborni inženjering).
+The Ministry of Internal Affairs published the residence data for Belgrade in mid November due to the allegations.

 Election date

 At the Đilas–Vučić meeting in April 2022, Đilas demanded snap elections be held in Belgrade due to the inconclusive results of the 2022 election.
 Vučić responded by saying that the elections could be held in December 2022 or March 2023.
-In April 2023, newspaper Danas reported that snap parliamentary elections, local elections, Vojvodina provincial election, and the Belgrade City Assembly election could be held as early as in November 2023.
+In April 2023, newspaper Danas reported that snap parliamentary elections, local elections, Vojvodina provincial election, and the Belgrade City Assembly election could be held as early as November 2023.
 At a press conference in August 2023, Vučić said that early Belgrade City Assembly elections could be held in December 2023 or early 2024, while in September 2023, Vučić and Šapić announced that they could be held on 17 December 2023. Šapić resigned as mayor on 29 September, triggering a 30-day limit to appoint a new mayor.
 Considering that a new mayor was not appointed, an election had to be called.
 The government of Serbia sent a proposal to dissolve the City Assembly of Belgrade and constitute the Temporary Council of Belgrade on 30 October.
 Vladimir Orlić, the president of the National Assembly of Serbia, called the election on 1 November for 17 December.

 The Temporary Council of Belgrade was constituted on 30 October, with Šapić serving as the president of the body, while Aleksandar Mirković, Nikola Nikodijević, Vladimir Obradović, and Dobrica Veselinović served as its members.
 Besides Šapić ceased being mayor, all local self-government bodies and executive bodies ceased to work until the election of a new mayor.